zwyhahaha/zwyhahaha.github.io/_posts/2025-03-04-contraction.md

 ---
 layout:     post
-title:      A Simple Proof for the Nonexpansiveness and Contraction Properties of PDHG
+title:      Proof for the Nonexpansiveness and Contraction Properties of PDHG
 subtitle:
 date:       2025-03-04
 author:     Wanyu Zhang